-Some states have taken a position on who can and cannot perform laser hair removal.
+Some states have taken a position on who can and cannot perform laser hair removal or intense pulsed light hair removal.
 This is usually determined by each state’s state medical board, and in some cases by other professional boards.
 States without listed regulation have not been confirmed at the time of this writing.

 Please note that this is not medical or legal advice.
 All information below is subject to change and may contain inaccuracies.
 You are responsible for confirming the most up-to-date version of your state’s laws.

 You can also register at my HairTell forum to talk to other practitioners and consumers.

 Alabama Board of Medical Examiners: Use of lasers and other modalities affecting living tissue

 Q: To whom may a physician delegate laser/other devices procedures?

 A: A Level 1 Delegate or a Level 2 Delegate.